edvineshagh/LaunchSitecoreTrafficGen/README.md

  These images are identified by file prefix **2_** with inside the /DataFolder/Images folder.
 ![LaunchSitecoreTrafficGen DataFolder](https://cloud.githubusercontent.com/assets/4054499/7872994/d5ceec9a-0551-11e5-8b64-183c5e9390db.png)

-The JMeter images data file uses public faces in the wild images **after** the images under the creative commons rights have been used.
+To minimize the probability of license/copy violation, the JMeter data file (_image*.csv) will first use the images from the creative common rights list, and then use the images from **public faces in the wild** (with _2 prefix).

 ## Preparing the website
 Before using the JMeter script, you need to add a few files to Sitecore, so that visitor behaviors can be mutated.
 To prepare the website, you can use the Sitecore installation package [LaunchSitecoreTrafficGen*.zip](https://github.com/edvineshagh/LaunchSitecoreTrafficGen/blob/master/LaunchSitecoreTrafficGen-1.0.0.zip)

 Alternatively, for a manual install, follow these steps:

-* `ContactUpdate.aspx` and `abandon.aspx`to the root of the website.
+* Copy `ContactUpdate.aspx` and `abandon.aspx`to the root of the website.

 * Copy the configuration file `LaunchSitecoreTrafficGen.Sitecore.Analytics.Tracking` to Sitecore's `/App_config/Include` folder.